xavierfoucrier/instacam/DOCUMENTATION.md

 Minimum: `0`
 Maximum: `360`

 The hue option **applies a hue rotation** on the viewport.
 The value of angle defines the number of degrees around the color circle the viewport samples will be adjusted.
 A value of 0 degree leaves the viewport unchanged.
 The maximum value is 360 degree.
-If omitted, the css filter won't be applied.
+If omitted, the CSS filter won't be applied.

 #### invert
 Type: `Number`